run-ai/docs/docs/Researcher/scheduling/fractions.md

 !!!
 Limitations
     * Once a node has been marked as dynamic MIG enabled, it can only be used via the Run:ai scheduler.
-    * When it comes to Kubernetes, NVIDIA defines a concept called [MIG Strategy](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html#mig-strategies){target=_blank}.
-With Run:ai you must set the MIG strategy to `mixed`.
-    * Run:ai currently supports only A100 nodes with 40GB/80GB RAM (if you need support for A30, please contact Run:ai customer support).
+    * Run:ai currently supports only A100 nodes with 40GB/80GB RAM.
-    * The utilization on the dashboard won't be accurate while MIG jobs are running
+    * GPU utilization, shown on the Run:ai dashboards, may not be accurate while MIG jobs are running.

 ## Mixing Fractions and Dynamic MIG